MIDASverse/MIDASpy/README.md

 ## Contributing to MIDASpy

 Interested in contributing to **MIDASpy**?
 We are looking to hire a research assistant to work part-time (flexibly) to help us build out new features and integrate our software with existing machine learning pipelines.
-You would be paid the standard research assistant rate at the London School of Economics.
+You would be paid the standard research assistant rate at the University of Oxford.
 To apply, please send your CV (or a summary of relevant skills/experience)  to ranjit.lall@sjc.ox.ac.uk.

 ## Version 1.2.3 (December 2022)